tclift/google-cloud-tasks-pull-to-push/README.md

  * As per App Engine Push queue semantics, a 2xx response to the HTTP request results in task completion, and anything else (including request failure) results in the task staying in the queue for later retry.

+**TAKE NOTE**

+App Engine Push queue HTTP requests arrive with project admin authentication.
+This allows requests and future retries to be 'indefinitely authenticated'.
+There is no such mechanic here.
+E.g. if you add a task with an Authorization header that contains a token valid for one hour, and that task fails to complete within an hour for whatever reason, that task will now permanently fail to authenticate, and is effectively stuck in the queue (requires manual deletion).

+Be sure to monitor your task queue and logs.

 ## Usage